pinterest/gestalt/docs/markdown/ios/card/card.md

 [Accessible design on iOS](https://developer.apple.com/design/human-interface-guidelines/accessibility/overview/introduction/)
 [Accessible development on iOS](https://developer.apple.com/accessibility/ios/)

-- When creating a tab order the Card, the Card.Header always comes before the preview block so screen-reader users get context before proceeding to the preview block alt tags.
+- When creating a tab order in Card, Card.Header always comes before the preview block so screen-reader users get context before proceeding to the preview block alt tags.
-- If the Card itself is selectable, do not put other links inside the Card.
+- If Card itself is selectable, do not put other links inside it.
 - Avoid wrapping an entire Card in an anchor tag as this can be a difficult experience for a screen reader user.
-Instead, have a single anchor tag inside the Card, and have the tappable area of this anchor tag wrap the Card.
+Instead, have a single anchor tag inside a Card, and have the tappable area of this anchor tag wrap the Card.

 ## Design tokens